AY2324S2-CS2103T-W10-4/tp/docs/UserGuide.md

 * [`mail`](#feature-mail) : Generates a prefilled email template sent to emails of all students on the list.

-* [`mailtg g/TUT01`](#feature-mailtg) : Generates a prefilled email template containing the telegram link for 'TUT01', with the recipient field prefilled with students of 'TUT01'.
+* [`mailtg g/TUT01`](#feature-mailtg) : Generates a prefilled email template containing the Telegram link for 'TUT01', with the recipient field prefilled with students of 'TUT01'.

 Refer to the [Command Notes and Features](#feature-features) below for details of each command.